cdktf/cdktf-provider-googlebeta/docs/googleComputeFirewallPolicy.java.md

 User-provided name of the Organization firewall policy.

 The name should be unique in the organization in which the firewall policy is created.
+This field is not applicable to network firewall policies.
+This name must be set on creation and cannot be changed.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression [a-z](%5B-a-z0-9%5D*%5Ba-z0-9%5D)? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_compute_firewall_policy#short_name GoogleComputeFirewallPolicy#short_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_compute_firewall_policy#short_name GoogleComputeFirewallPolicy#short_name}

 ---